This post may include affiliate links; for details, see our disclosure policy.

 Here are all the best pizza toppings!
 These ingredient ideas are the inspiration you need for tasty, crowd-pleasing pies.

 Hosting a pizza night and looking for inspiration?
 Sure, you can throw just about anything on a pizza.
 But what makes for the best, irresistibly delicious pies that everyone will love?
-Here are 20 popular pizza topping ideas that make delectable pizzas, every time.
-There’s everything from simple margherita and supreme to the unique and creative taco pizza, pickle pizza and more.
-Each idea is linked to a separate pizza recipe with the full instructions on how to make it.
-Ready to get baking?
+Here are our top popular pizza topping ideas that make delectable pizzas, every time.

 - Best pizza dough: Try our Pizza Dough Master Recipe for tried and true artisan pizza, or our Thin Crust Dough for a thinner, crispier dough.